DanielleGonzalez/RepoVis/README.md

 # RepoVis
-This project provides python scripts to automatically collect and process metadata for a project using the Github API.
+*Note: This was developed for a course in 2017 and is not active* This project provides python scripts to automatically collect and process metadata for a project using the Github API.
 Additionally, templates for developing visualizations using Google Charts are provided.
 The aim of this project is to develop a set of visualizations which can show changes in the project-level metadata of a large-scale open source project cross all releases.
 Four metadata are collected.
 Each one provides an important insight into the state of the project:
 1. Contributors